menu

 Occupations and Workforce

-When you are in Lipscomb, you'll notice that it is more blue-collar than most other communities in America.
-55.42% of Lipscomb’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Lipscomb is a blue-collar town, with 58.20% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Lipscomb is a city of construction workers and builders, service providers, and transportation and shipping workers.
-There are especially a lot of people living in Lipscomb who work in personal care services (7.66%), business and financial occupations (5.25%), and food service (4.48%).
+There are especially a lot of people living in Lipscomb who work in personal care services (8.34%), business and financial occupations (5.53%), and healthcare suport services (4.97%).

 Setting & Lifestyle

-Overall, Lipscomb’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Lipscomb’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 Demographics

-The per capita income in Lipscomb in 2022 was $19,941, which is low income relative to Alabama and the nation.
-This equates to an annual income of $79,764 for a family of four.
+The per capita income in Lipscomb in 2022 was $18,406, which is low income relative to Alabama and the nation.
+This equates to an annual income of $73,624 for a family of four.
 However, Lipscomb contains both very wealthy and poor people as well.
+Lipscomb also has one of the higher rates of people living in poverty in the nation, with 36.06% of its population below the federal poverty line.

 Lipscomb is a very ethnically-diverse city.
 The people who call Lipscomb home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lipscomb residents report their race to be Black or African-American, followed by White.
 Lipscomb also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 18.74% of the city’s residents.
-Important ancestries of people in Lipscomb include Irish, Israeli, English, African, and Russian.
+People of Hispanic or Latino origin account for 18.61% of the city’s residents.
+Important ancestries of people in Lipscomb include Israeli, Irish, English, Russian, and German.

 The most common language spoken in Lipscomb is English.
 Other important languages spoken here include Spanish and African languages.